acu192/fun-tsp-challenge/README.md

 [data/tiny.csv](data/tiny.csv)

-This dataset contains only 10 cities, so you can use the exact, optimal, brute-force algorithm for this one.
-(But first you'll have to write that algorithm!)
+This dataset contains only 10 cities.

+Hint: This dataset is small enough that you can write a [brute-force algorithm](https://en.wikipedia.org/wiki/Brute-force_search) to find the optimal solution.

 #### Small Dataset

 [data/small.csv](data/small.csv)

 This dataset contains 30 cities, clustered into 3 regions.

-(You'll have to find the regions yourself, either by visualizing the data or via a clustering algorithm like k-means.)
+Hint: Find local optimal solutions within each region, then combine those local solutions intelligently.
+(Of course first you have to find the regions, either by visualizing the data and/or via a clustering algorithm like [k-means](https://en.wikipedia.org/wiki/K-means_clustering).)

-Hint: Can you find local optimal solutions within each region then combine those local solutions intelligently?

 #### Medium Dataset

 [data/medium.csv](data/medium.csv)

-This dataset contains 100 cities, clustered into 10 regions.
+This dataset contains 100 cities.

+Hint: Start with a [greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm), then have your program iteratively (and randomly) improve upon the solution found by the greedy algorithm.

 #### Large Dataset

 [data/large.csv](data/large.csv)

-This dataset contains 1,000 cities, clustered into 50 regions.
+This dataset contains 1,000 cities.

+Hint: Best of luck. :)

 ### Starter Code